Genetic and chromosomal disorders can have a variable and potentially far-reaching impact on a baby’s health.

 If your baby has triploidy

-There is a lot of confusing information about triploidy, so if your baby has been diagnosed with this condition during pregnancy or newborn, it is likely that you are dealing with emotions, including numbness, confusion, and pain.
+There is a lot of confusing information about triploidy.
+If your baby has been diagnosed with this condition during pregnancy or newborn, you are likely dealing with emotions, including numbness, confusion, and pain.

-If your baby has been diagnosed with triploidy through amniocentesis (which is usually done between week 15 and week 20 of pregnancy), you will probably be asked if you want to continue the pregnancy.
+If your baby has been diagnosed with triploidy through amniocentesis (usually done between week 15 and week 20 of pregnancy), you will probably be asked if you want to continue the pregnancy.

 Keep in mind that if your pregnancy is affected by a partial hydatidiform mole, there is no chance that the baby will reach term and be born alive.
-Your doctor will recommend discontinuation to avoid possible serious complications that could affect your health.
+Your doctor will recommend discontinuation to avoid possible serious complications affecting your health.

-Most of the time, the recommended treatment is to provide comfort care rather than any intensive intervention.
-There are numerous support groups for parents of babies with serious chromosomal disorders, and this may give you some comfort as you deal with this news.
+The recommended treatment is to provide comfort care rather than any intensive intervention most of the time.
+There are numerous support groups for parents of babies with severe chromosomal disorders, and this may give you some comfort as you deal with this news.